NeelKanwal/ImageClassification_for_MNIST/README.md

 function, the batch size is initially set to 200, the learning rate to 0.01 and max epochs to 30

 The parameters can be further tuned to acheive desired resutls keeping in mind to avoid overfitting.

+# Results

+The used parameters acheives 99.48% Validation Accuracy.